 Funding Program/\$

-FHWA/FTA/PL FTA Secti on 5307
+FHWA/ FTA Secti (through

-(through WRTA)

 Participants FHWA State FTA WRTA Total

 CMRPC 48,000 12,000 60,000

 Task 3.5: Livability (Bike/Pedestrian, Public Health/Travel and Tourism)

 Central Massachusetts is committed to making the region and its communities livable by continuing planning in areas of active transportation, public health, and travel and tourism.
 As transportation costs and congestion increase, people look for cost-effective, healthier, and environmentally conscious modes of travel.
 Both walking and biking are growing as recognized healthy transportation modes, both regionally and nationally.
 Developing and supporting local initiatives toward safe, convenient, and equitable facilities for use by cyclists and pedestrians in the Central Massachusetts region is crucial importance.